JGonnermann/JGonnermann.github.io/content/publications/schummel-2025-ecis/index.md

 ---
-title:'Specifying ten roles of using ChatGPT in secondary education: a teacher’s perspective''
+title: "Specifying ten roles of using ChatGPT in secondary education: a teacher's perspective"

 # Authors
 authors: